 We love contributors!
 Feel free to open a pull request, and we will review it asap! :)

 :star: If you like this project, please star it to help us keep motivated :3

 Get running on a machine using a bootable USB stick with pxeless.

 Get started with virtual machines and QEMU with scrap metal.

-Get started with testing kubernetes on metal with smol k8s lab.
+Get started with testing kubernetes locally, even on metal with smol k8s lab.

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.